ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 However, not all features of SAP Fiori elements are available for OData V4.
 Therefore the OData V2 option is used in this unit.

-The following diagram illustrates the different development objects and their relation to the SAP ABAP RAP layers.
+The following diagram illustrates the different development objects and their relation to the RAP layers.
 Obviously, the service definition and service binding belong to the _Business Service Provisioning_ layer.

 ![Development Objects and the ABAP RAP Layers](./imgs/ro_list_report/rap_components_ro_list.drawio.png)

 ### Previewing the Service

-With the service published, it is now possible to preview the data using SAP Fiori Elements.
+With the service published, it is now possible to preview the data using SAP Fiori elements.
 The screenshot below displays the result of executing the preview for `Z_C_Rating_ReadOnly`.

 ![Previewing the service](./imgs/ro_list_report/preview.png)

 The preview does not show any data.
 The reason is, that currently, no definition exists on which data of the entity should be displayed and which not.
 In one of the subsequent steps, this information is added to the CDS view defining the entity.
-Until then it is possible to manually select the data to be displayed.
+Until then, it is possible to manually select the data to be displayed.
 This is done by clicking on the gear icon.
 This opens the `View Settings` dialog.
 Here the columns to display can be selected.

 The preview does not show any data because there is currently no definition specifying